joaolms/devops-challenge/README.md

 ```

 ## Infrastructure
-To deploy the infrastructure se the Makefile command
+To deploy the infrastructure use the Makefile command

 ```sh
 make apply